cargoclaro/learninggate-chat/explanation.md

         3. Includes a sophisticated **ROI (Return on Investment) calculation**.
 This estimates the current monetary value derived from AI usage, the maximum potential value if AI were optimally used, and the opportunity cost (value being lost).
 This calculation considers factors like average time saved by employees and their AI prompt quality.
         4. Gracefully handles potential legacy data fields if the database schema has evolved.
         5. Returns a flat array of key-value pairs (e.g., `{ key: 'avgAge', value: 3.5 }`), representing all computed statistics for the company.
-*   **Displaying the Report (`components/report.tsx` as `CompanyIADashboard`):**
+*   **Displaying the Report (`components/report.tsx` as `CompanyIADashboard` and its child components):**
-    *   `ReportGeneratorForm` receives the array of statistics and passes it (along with the `companyName`) to the `CompanyIADashboard` component.
+    *   `ReportGeneratorForm` receives the array of statistics and passes it (along with the `companyName`) to the `CompanyIADashboard` component (`components/report.tsx`).
+    *   `CompanyIADashboard` now acts as an **orchestrator component**.
+It processes the incoming `stats` and `companyName`, computes derived data (e.g., `maturity`, `roi`, `radarData`, `toolChartData`), and defines helper functions (e.g., `getOpportunities`, `getRisks`).
-    *   `CompanyIADashboard` is a comprehensive component responsible for rendering a rich, multi-section visual report.
-Its key features include:
+    *   It then renders a series of **specialized child components** located in the `components/report/` directory, passing them the necessary props.
+These child components are responsible for rendering specific sections of the rich, multi-part visual report.
+Key child components include:
-        *   **AI Maturity Score:** Calculated within the component based on several input stats.
-        *   **ROI Analysis:** Extracted from the pre-calculated stats from the API.
+        *   `ReportHeader.tsx`: Displays the main title, PDF export options, and date.
+        *   `MaturityCard.tsx`: Shows the AI Maturity score and level.
+        *   `ROICard.tsx`: Presents the ROI analysis.
-        *   **Key Metrics Dashboard:** Summary cards for important figures.
+        *   `KeyMetricsSection.tsx`: A collection of `SummaryCard.tsx` instances for key figures.
-        *   **Detailed Sections:** In-depth views on AI knowledge, departmental usage, training status, new diagnostic metrics (autonomy, KPI impact, organizational barriers).
-        *   **Charts:** Utilizes Recharts for:
-            *   Pie chart for AI device distribution.
-            *   Radar chart comparing company AI skills against (currently hardcoded) industry benchmarks.
-            *   Bar chart for AI tools adoption (ChatGPT, Copilot, Gemini, etc.).
-        *   **Actionable Insights:** Dynamically generated lists of "Opportunities & Risks" based on the company's data.
-        *   **Sales-Oriented Offers:** Two prominent sections presenting "Course Transformation Programs."
-These offers are styled persuasively (Hormozi style), with pricing dynamically calculated based on employee count and ROI figures, aiming to convert the diagnostic into a sale for training services.
-        *   **PDF Export:** Integrates a `DropdownPDFExport` button for report download.
+        *   `KnowledgeAssessmentCard.tsx`, `DepartmentUsageCard.tsx`, `TrainingStatusCard.tsx`: Display detailed knowledge and usage metrics.
+        *   `TasksByAreaSection.tsx`: Shows a bar chart and breakdown of repetitive tasks by area.
+        *   `DiagnosticMetricsSection.tsx`: Contains cards for "Autonomy and Skills" and "Impact and Opportunities."
+        *   `OrganizationalBarriersCard.tsx`: Details organizational hurdles.
+        *   `DeviceDistributionChart.tsx` (Pie Chart), `SkillsRadarChart.tsx` (Radar Chart), `AIToolsAdoptionChart.tsx` (Bar Chart): Visualize specific data points.
+        *   `OpportunitiesRisksSection.tsx`: Displays `OpportunityCard.tsx` instances for growth opportunities and identified risks.
+        *   `CourseOfferCard.tsx` and `AlternativeOfferCard.tsx`: Present the sales-oriented training program offers.
+        *   `ReportFooter.tsx`: Displays the report footer.
+    *   This modular structure makes the report display more maintainable and scalable.
+Each child component handles a distinct piece of the UI.

 ### 2.5.
 PDF Report Export

 *   **Triggering PDF Export (`components/pdf-export-wrapper.tsx`):**
-    *   The `CompanyIADashboard` uses the `DropdownPDFExport` component.
+    *   The `ReportHeader` component (which is part of `CompanyIADashboard`'s structure) uses the `DropdownPDFExport` component.
     *   This component provides a user-friendly dropdown with "Preview Version" and "Full Version" options for the PDF.
     *   It dynamically imports the actual PDF generation component (`PDFExportButton` from `components/report-pdf.tsx`) only on the client-side (`ssr: false`) to prevent server-side rendering issues with the PDF library.
 It shows a loading state while the component is being fetched.
 *   **PDF Document Definition (`components/report-pdf.tsx`):**